KothapalliRaghu/Customer_Behavior_Analysis/README.md

   - `age_group` — created by binning customer ages
   - `purchase_frequency_days` — derived from purchase frequency data
 - Checked `discount_applied` vs. `promo_code_used` for redundancy and dropped the latter
-- Loaded the cleaned dataset into **PostgreSQL** for downstream SQL analysis
+- Loaded the cleaned dataset into **SQL Server** for downstream SQL analysis

 ### 2. Business Analysis (SQL)
 Ten targeted queries were run against the cleaned data to answer key business questions: